oOo0oOo/lean-lsp-mcp/README.md

 Ctrl+Shift+P > "MCP: Add Server..." > "Command (stdio)" > "uvx lean-lsp-mcp" > "lean-lsp" (or any name you like) > Global or Workspace

-OR manually add config to `mcp.json`:
+OR manually adding config by opening `mcp.json` with:

+Ctrl+Shift+P > "MCP: Open User Configuration"

+and adding the following

 ```jsonc
 {